25 Best Books to Read cope with anxiety and stop overthinking

 By Beth McColl

 But she also is encouraging us to continue working towards healing and growth.
 Beth brings the topic of mental illness out of the closet and lets us see that it is okay to talk about it openly.
 She also encourages us to seek help.

 The reviews on this book are outstanding on this book.
 It is truly a breath of fresh air that is very needed in the dark corners of anxiety and any form of mental illness.

 I highly recommend this book.
 This is what one of the reviewers had to say: “One of the warmest, funniest, and most helpful books about mental health that I’ve read so far.

-You can get a copy of How to live again now on Amazon.
+You can get a copy of How to Live again now on Amazon.

-First We Make the Beast Beautiful
+First We Make the Beast Beautiful By Sarah Wilson

 The book offers practical advice on thriving every day despite anxiety by learning the things that help quiet the beast, minimize its ferociousness, and really take the time to practice a mindful approach to life.

-Anxiety is a condition that requires all the resources to cope and reading books that help you deal with it is a great way to finding the calm in life we need when living with anxiety.
+Anxiety is a condition that requires many resources to cope and reading self-help books for anxiety and overthinking is a great way to find the calm in life we need when living with anxiety.